alecthomas/zero/README.md

 Weak providers are selected if any of the following conditions are true:

 - They are the only provider of that type.
-- They been explicitly selected by the user.
+- They were explicitly selected by the user.
-- They are injected by another provider.
+- They are injected by another provider via `require=<provider>`.

 ### Multi-providers